-If you grew up around the Seattle area, chances are you and your siblings had photos taken with the Frederick and Nelson’s Santa, and remember waiting impatiently in line with your parents and siblings, dressed to the nines while you drank in all the magic and splendor of Santa’s Workshop.
-For the current generation of kiddos, Nordstrom has captured this magic – and then some.
+If you grew up around the Seattle area, chances are you and your siblings had photos taken with the Frederick and Nelson’s Santa, and remember waiting impatiently in line, dressed to the nines while you drank in all the magic and splendor of Santa’s Workshop.
+For the current generation of kids, Nordstrom has captured this magic – and then some.
 Yes, the wait is still long—getting there early in the day and season is highly advised—but now the downtown Nordstrom has a multitude of rotating Santas on the schedule, including an African-American Santa, an Asian-American Santa and a Santa that knows ASL (American Sign Language).
-For special needs kids or large groups, Santa can meet up with you in a private room, away from the hubbub.
-If any of these preferences sound good to you, be sure to call Santa Lane at 206-628-1000 for additional details, including when the African American, Asian American and ASL Santas will be visiting.
-(Or call him up if your kiddo just needs to hear Santa’s kind voice).
+And once again, you won't have to wait outside in the cold to see the big guy in red.
+Just leave your cell number with the elves and you'll receive a text alert when it's time to enter.
+Once inside Santa's Lane, there will be a wait time of approximately an hour, but at least your toes will be warm and toasty!

 Dates: Nov.
-28–Dec.
-24, 2014
+24–Dec.
+24, 2017

-Cost: Photo packages range from $21 to $84; a CD of digital photos is $33.
+Cost: Photo packages range from $22 to $87.

 Seattle, Wa 98101